gabriel-legros-ensta/CN2-CVAE_FNN-Inverse-Design/README.md

 Using these inputs, the network outputs **5,000 points** representing the electric field spectrum.
 From this spectrum, it is possible to extract the **resonance frequency** and the **effective refractive index** of the structure.

-Although the four input parameters and the effective index are not directly linked, the approach works as follows:

-1. **FDTD simulations** are performed using the given design parameters.
-2. The **frequency spectrum** of the waveguide is predicted.
-3. The **effective index** is then derived from the extracted resonance frequency and wave vector `k`.

-### I- EDA
-Our dataset is made of the frequency spectrums for various combinations of design parameters, results of various FDTD simulations :
-In other words :
-- X_data=[w,DC,pitch,k] -> 4 values corresponding to the four designs parameters
-- y_data=[..,..,..] -> 5000 values of the electrical field for frequency values

-First, we filter our data to keep only the frequency spectrums that shows one peak (|E|>0.01).
-We then normalize both x_data1_bigger and y_data1_bigger.

-### II- Feedforward model (FFN)

-...

 ### III- Conditional Variational AutoEncoder (CVAE)